-- 1/4 cup lemon juice about 1 large lemon
+- ¼ cup lemon juice about 1 large lemon

 - 2 tablespoons white miso paste

-- 1/2 teaspoons garlic powder
+- ½ teaspoons garlic powder

-- 1/2 teaspoons onion powder
+- ½ teaspoons onion powder

-- Sea salt to taste
+- Pink Himalayan salt, to taste

 - Optional: 2-4 tablespoons nutritional yeast

-- Optional: substitute 1/2 cup vegan dry white wine for 1/2 cup of the plant milk
+- Optional: substitute ½ cup vegan dry white wine for ½ cup of the plant milk

 - Add a little of the reserved chickpea liquid ('aquafaba') to thin the sauce if needed.
-Taste and adjust seasoning as desired.
+Taste and adjust seasonings.